MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

 To be a *great* PWA, your app will also need:

   - [X] [**Cross-browser compatibility**](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing).
-Ensure your PWA works in [different browsers and environments](https://developer.microsoft.com/en-us/microsoft-edge/tools/remote/).
-For Windows 10, be sure to test your web app both in the Microsoft Edge browser and also in its full PWA experience: as an installed, standalone Windows 10 app (powered by the *EdgeHTML* engine).
+Ensure your PWA works by [testing](https://developer.microsoft.com/en-us/microsoft-edge/tools/remote/) in different browsers and environments.
+On Windows 10, be sure to test your app both in the Microsoft Edge browser and also in its full PWA experience: as an installed, standalone Windows 10 app (powered by the *EdgeHTML* engine).

   - [X] [**Responsive design**](https://en.wikipedia.org/wiki/Responsive_web_design).
 Employ fluid layouts and flexible images with CSS [grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) and/or [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout), [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries), and [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) to adapt your UX to your user's device.
 Use device [emulation tools](./devtools-guide/emulation.md) from your browser to test locally, or set up a [remote debugging session](./progressive-web-apps/get-started.md#remote-debugging-with-edge-devtools-protocol) to test directly on a target device.
 On Windows 10, PWAs can also be [tailored for form factors](https://docs.microsoft.com/en-us/windows/uwp/design/devices/index#windows-iot-devices) beyond desktop, phone and tablet, including: [Xbox and TV](https://docs.microsoft.com/en-us/windows/uwp/design/devices/designing-for-tv), [Surface Hub](https://developer.microsoft.com/en-us/windows/surfacehub), [Windows IoT](https://developer.microsoft.com/en-us/windows/iot) and [Windows Mixed Reality](https://developer.microsoft.com/en-us/windows/mixed-reality) devices.